ELVITEN IN TRIKALA

 The road network in Trikala covers 313 km.
 Local public transport consists of buses and free shared bicycles and is an economic option.
 It is estimated that in Trikala there are 259 cars (public and private), 2 public buses, 70 motorcycles, and 140 trucks – goods road motor vehicles68 per 1,000 citizens.

 Public transportation does not deliver last-mile solutions to the city centre.
-ELVITEN will set up a sharing network of 5 electric tricycles and 5 electric quadricycles.
+ELVITEN will set up a sharing network of 5 electric tricycles, 5 electric quadricycles and 18 e-bikes.

 ELVITEN will offer an incentive tool and monitoring apps.

-In Trikala, 5 electric tricycles and 5 electric 4-wheelers to be deployed.
+In Trikala, 5 electric tricycles, 5 electric 4-wheelers and 18 e-bikes to be deployed.